Overview

 Day 6 – Masindi – Budongo Central Forest Reserve

 to 12 guests per trek, should there be more than 12 guests on a tour the trekking will be split between the morning and the afternoon.
-Therefore you may find that you will first do the game drive activity followed by the Chimp trekking or vice versa.
+Therefore, you may find that you will first do the boat cruise activity followed by the Chimp trekking or vice versa.
 Please allow for flexibility.

 Day 7 – Lake Kikorongo